pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 ---
 title: Migration When the Downstream Table Has More Columns
-summary: learn how to use DM to migrate tables when the downstream table schema has more columns.
+summary: Learn how to use DM to migrate tables when the downstream table schema has more columns.
 ---

 # Migration When the Downstream Table Has More Columns

-This document describes how to migrate tables using DM when the downstream table schema has more columns than the upstream.
+This document describes how to migrate tables using DM when the downstream table schema has more columns than the upstream table schema.

 > **Note:**
 >
-> * The columns that are only in the downstream must be given a default value or allowed to be `NULL`.
+> * The columns that only exist in the downstream must be given a default value or allowed to be `NULL`.
 > * For tables that are being migrated by DM, you can directly add new columns in the downstream that are given a default value or allowed to be `NULL`.
 Adding such new columns does not affect the data migration.
-> * Currently DM does not support the full import of data whose table schema is inconsistent into TiDB.
+> * Currently DM does not support the full import of data with inconsistent table schema into TiDB.

 ## Migration solution